-- You can find the node name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 3 Select the print server that you wish to configure and double click it.
+- You can find the node name and MAC address by printing out the printer Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network configuration Page on your print server. - 3 Select the print server that you wish to configure and double click it.
 You will be asked for a password.
 The default password is access. - 4 Select the TCP/IP tab and set the IP address, Subnet mask and Gateway as needed. - 5 In the IP Config box, click the Static radio button. - 6 Click OK.